Advertisement

 “I am at a stage where I was a victim, a survivor.
 Now, I really am in a place where I can help others and do all this good work to be able to change lives.”

-For more context, Jelena was the subject of multiple body shaming comments online while she commentated for Channel Nine during the Australian Open both last year and this year.
+For more context, Jelena was the subject of multiple body shaming comments online while she commentated for Channel Nine during the Australian Open in 2023 and 2024.

 “It was all about my body weight.
 I didn’t even get upset.
 I got really frustrated,” Jelena told The Weekly in December 2022.